Introducing: The Collective

 Prospective members of the ensemble must be accepted into a graduate degree program by the appropriate faculty.
-The new Spark Collective Graduate Assistantships are half-time with 10 hours of work per week, and each member will receive a monetary stipend and a tuition supplement that may boost the value of the positions to over $28,000 each year.
+The new Collective Graduate Assistantships are half-time with 10 hours of work per week, and each member will receive a monetary stipend and a tuition supplement that may boost the value of the positions to over $28,000 each year.
 Priority is given to applicants who have submitted all application materials and completed the audition by Feb.
 25.

-Beginning in the Fall of 2021, the Spark Collective will be directed by Assistant Professor of Cello, Claire Bryant.
+Beginning in the Fall of 2021, The Collective will be directed by Assistant Professor of Cello, Claire Bryant.
 Professor Bryant was the original cellist in Carnegie Hall’s Ensemble Connect which prepares extraordinary young professional classical musicians for careers that combine musical excellence with teaching, community engagement, advocacy, entrepreneurship, and leadership.
 She is also a founding member of the chamber music collective, Decoda, and the founder of Decoda’s criminal justice initiative, Music for Transformation.